5 Steps to Take After Being Hacked

 Hacking is usually done remotely, but it’s still a good idea to let your local law enforcement agencies know about the breach.

-Also, if you haven’t already done so, don’t forget to let us at Abilene Teachers FCU know what’s happened!
+Also, if you haven’t already done so, don’t forget to let us know what’s happened!
 If you’ve been hacked, give us a call at 325.677.2274 or 800.677.6770 to see how we can help.

 Step 5: Proceed with caution

 If you’ve opted to go with a credit freeze, it will generally lapse after 90 days.
-If your accounts are determined to be safe now, consider opening new credit to jump-start the recovery of your credit health.
+If your accounts are determined to be safe now, consider opening a new credit line to jump-start the recovery of your credit health.

 For more help and information check out our blog post on how to Fight Identity Theft.